Danish bank criticized for money laundering out of Estonia

 Danske Bank was given eight orders and eight reprimands that the bank must fulfill by June 30.
 Denmark’s Financial Supervisory Authority says the way the management handled the case has damaged the bank’s reputation.

-In February, Denmark’s Berlingske daily said a leaked internal Danske Bank report indicated that the management knew “of far more serious conditions than previously stated,” and that family members of Russian President Vladimir Putin and Russia’s spy agency were using its Estonian branch for money laundering.
+In February, Denmark’s Berlingske daily said a leaked internal Danske Bank report indicated that the management knew “of far more serious conditions than previously stated,” and that family members of Putin and Russia’s spy agency were using its Estonian branch for money laundering.

 Most Read Business Stories